Painting Restoration – a snapshot of what’s involved

 Paint flaking and lifting is another common condition seen by painting restorers.
 It’s caused by the movement in the painting.
-Linen and cotton canvases tend to move with changes in humidity in the air.
+Linen and cotton canvases tend to move with changes in humidity in the atmosphere.
 This causes the canvas to expand and contract.
 The movement in the canvas also forces movement in the paint.
-With older, less flexible paint-films this can result in cracks and potentially in paint flaking, as the expansion and shrinkage forces on the paint become too great.
+With older, less flexible paint-films it can result in cracks and potentially in paint flaking, as the expansion and shrinkage forces on the paint become too great.

 Detail of oil painting on board with severe paint cracking and flaking

 Detail after painting restoration.
 Painted by Robert Finlayson

 Probably the most common situation with a painting though is dirt build-up on the surface of the paint.
 If your painting has lived with you for around 20 years and it hasn’t been sponged down by a resident ‘Do-It-Yourself restorer’ (something I don’t recommend), then it will likely have a layer of dirt over it.
 Sometimes a dirt layer can look almost as disturbing as a darkened varnish.
 Both dirt and dark varnish can completely change the colours in your painting.
 See my article on ‘Cleaning a Painting’ if you’d like to know more about these 2 conditions.